marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/mips-function-attributes.rst

   may interact badly with some GCC extensions such as ``__builtin_apply`` (see :ref:`constructing-calls`).

-.. option:: nocompression
+.. gcc-attr:: nocompression

   .. index:: nocompression function attribute, MIPS

-  On MIPS targets, you can use the :option:`nocompression` function attribute to locally turn off MIPS16 and microMIPS code generation.
+  On MIPS targets, you can use the :gcc-attr:`nocompression` function attribute to locally turn off MIPS16 and microMIPS code generation.
 This attribute overrides the :option:`-mips16` and :option:`-mmicromips` options on the command line (see :ref:`mips-options`).